-Within days of beginning employment, Employee shall receive an additional one-time gross payment equivalent to one month's base salary of \$.
+Within \\\\\days of beginning employment, Employee shall receive an additional one-time gross payment equivalent to one month's base salary of \$\\\\\\.
 Employee will not be eligible for reimbursement for moving, relocation or other expenses in connection with commencement of employment.
 Should Employee terminate employment pursuant to Article 6.2 of this Agreement within twelve (12) months of the Effective Date of this Agreement, Employee shall repay the initial employment allowance to University in full within thirty (30) days of termination.
 Any unrepaid amount of the initial employment allowance shall bear simple interest at the rate of eight (8) percent annum until paid in full.

-expenses and reimbursement is subject to approval by the President or designee.
+percent of the base compensation.
+Employee must submit written invoices or other documentation of such expenses and reimbursement is subject to approval by the President or designee.